cisco/mindmeld/source/userguide/auto_annotator.rst

 ------------------------

 The Auto Annotator can be used by importing a class that implements the :class:`Annotator` abstract class in the :mod:`auto_annotator` module or through the command-line.
-We will demonstrate both approaches for annotation and unannotation using the :class:`SpacyAnnotator` class.
+We will demonstrate both approaches for annotation and unannotation using the :class:`MultiLingualAnnotator` class.

 Annotate
 ^^^^^^^^